raohmaru/DOM-Tennis-2k18/README.md

 `npm run watch`
 Will watch for changes in src/ folder and run the appropriate task when a file is modified.

+`npm start`
+Will start a dev server at 127.0.0.1:8080 with path to dist/ folder.

 ## Browser Support
 The game supports IE 11, Edge, Firefox 15+, Chrome 20+, Safari 8+.
 In order to support older browsers, you need polyfills for the following JavaScript features: